wrays/find-my-open-park/README.md

 Austin public parks are sometimes inaccessible due to scheduled events, maintenance, construction, or weather events.

 ### Project Goal
-This project seeks to make park closure information more transparent.
+This project seeks to make Austin public park closure information more transparent ans accessible.

 ## <a name="related-projects"></a>Related Projects